NASCAR Canada Series: History

 In 2012, Kennington won a record seven events, including five consecutively, during the summer.
 Kennington won his second championship in three years.
 He faced competition from runners-up J. R. Fitzpatrick and Ranger who both won two events.

+In 2013, Steckly won four events, including three in a row.
+Steckly won his third championship in six years.
+Louis-Philippe Dumoulin won the season opening race at Canadian Tire Motorsport Park, his first victory in the series with veteran Jeff Lapevich finishing in the runner up position.
+Peter Shepherd would win the next two events with Andrew Ranger winning the 4th event of the season.
+Steckly won the title by only two points over D. J. Kennington.

+In 2014, L.P.
+Dumoulin would win his first career championship.
+He would win two events this season.
+Other drivers to win this season include J. R. Fitzpatrick, Andrew Ranger, Scott Steckly, Jason Hathaway and Donald Chisholm.
+Dumoulin would win the title by only three points over Fitzpatrick.

 On February 17, 2015, Canadian Tire did not renew their sponsorship of the series after the 2015 season.
 On December 7, NASCAR and Pinty's Delicious Foods Inc. signed a six-year agreement to sponsor the series beginning with the 2016 season.

 The 2018 Pinty's Series also included its first race in the United States, at New Hampshire Motor Speedway, replacing the Monster Energy NASCAR Cup Series on their fall race weekend that continues to feature the NASCAR K&N Pro Series East and the NASCAR Whelen Modified Tour, now the featured division with the Musket 250.

 For the 2019 season Continental AG replaced Goodyear as exclusive tire supplier for the series with their General Tire branding.
 Also it was announced that all races would be live in the United States through fanschoice.tv and six races live through TSN in Canada.

 In December 2019, NASCAR changed their schedule.
 The series would be returning to two previous tracks - Sunset Speedway and Circuit ICAR.
 The series was also set to produce their first-ever dirt race at Ohsweken Speedway in August 2020.
 Rescheduled for August 2022.

-Because of the Covid-19 Pandemic, a shortened 2020 season was completed that consisted of six races at three tracks.
+Because of the COVID-19 Pandemic, a shortened 2020 season called the Pinty's Fan Cave Challenge was completed that consisted of six races at three tracks.
 Sunset Speedway, Flamboro Speedway and Jukasa Motor Speedway played host to three double race weekends that made up the entire season.

-The championship would also be renamed to the Pintys Fan Cave Challenge.
+On November 21, 2023, it was announced that the series would be renamed into the NASCAR Canada Series, with Pinty's and Evirum serving as presenting partners.